There are three tiers of Seasearch recording.

 Crawfish are one of the largest crustaceans found in British and Irish waters and have suffered a dramatic decrease in populations in recent years.
 They have now been identified as a priority (formerly Biodiversity Action Plan, BAP) species because of the pitifully small numbers that remain.

 In the last few years there seems to be a revival in the population, particularly in the south-west of England.
 We want divers to look out for crawfish and tell us wherever they see them.
 The aim of this recording project is to add to our knowledge of the distribution of crawfish and to inform other research and management measures to protect them.
 Seasearch divers are a major source of crawfish records on the National Biodiversity Network (NBN).

 If you are lucky enough to see a crawfish please DO NOT COLLECT IT (even where it is legal to do so).

 Find out how to get involved on the crawfish survey page.

 All you'll need to carry out the recording underwater is a slate.
 There are now two sizes of slate available which have been made up especially for Seasearch divers.

 One is a pocket version you can carry in your BCD pocket and have available on every dive.
 The other is A4 size and essential for serious recording.
 Both slates have a clip to attach to your BCD, a pencil on an elasticated line, a simple aide memoire to the Seasearch recording sequence and a metric scale on the bottom so you can find out exactly how big things are underwater!
-The cost is a very reasonable £6.00 for the pocket slate and £9.00 for the A4 one + postage if you are buying on line.
+The cost is a very reasonable £7.00 for the pocket slate & additional pencil and £10.00 for the A4 one & additional pencil, plus postage if you are buying on line.

 The wooden pencil won't last forever of course and we have Seasearch pencils made from recycled plastic CD cases.
 These will last much longer underwater than a wooden pencil and are a recycled product.
 They are 60p each.